 In all human lives, chance is the main force creating outcomes.
 In other words, most of what happens to us is a matter of chance.

 Those living in prosperous, developed nations tend to downplay this, ascribing success, wealth and health to personal achievement.
 This is almost never true.
 Success, wealth and health are overwhelmingly accidents of birth and circumstance, and thus due to chance.
-“Who” I am, and anything I have been able to “achieve”, is above all the consequence of my having been born and educated in a prosperous area of Western Europe.
-If “I” had been born in the Democratic Republic of Congo, my life would have been a very different one even if I had lived it with identical effort and assiduity.
+Who “I” am, and anything I have been able to achieve, is above all the consequence of my having been born and educated in a prosperous area of Western Europe.
+If “I” had been born in a less fortunate zone of our planet, my life would have been a very different one even if I had lived it with identical effort and assiduity.
 I would also probably be dead by now.
 This would also be true had I been born to different family circumstances in the same place.

 Even within the small circles of nation and peer group, chance also plays a much greater role in our lives than any of us readily concede.
 The others who people our personal lives, for example, are all there by an extraordinary succession of chances, yet the texture of our lives, and the tally of happiness or misery within them, is in large part due to those others and our relationships with them.
 In most professions, those who occupy the most lavishly rewarded posts, or those which entail the most fame or prestige, do so by chance rather than merit.
-(It is, after all, a matter of chance as to whether one is ambitious or not.
-The unambitious cannot learn ambition.)
 Good physical and mental health is obviously and fundamentally a matter of luck, too: the luck of the genes, the luck not to be accidentally or deliberately maimed, the luck of having enough to eat.

 Facing the fact that almost everything in life is a matter of chance is uncongenial to us.
 It feels disempowering.
 How should we respond?